common-workflow-language/cwl-website/content/governance.md

 ## CWL Technical Team

-The [CWL Technical Team](https://github.com/orgs/common-workflow-language/teams/tech_team) is initially responsible for approving new versions of the CWL standards before that proposal goes to the CWL Leadership Team for the final vote.
-The team consists of the following people, listed in alphabetical order by their last name:
+The [CWL Technical Team](https://github.com/orgs/common-workflow-language/teams/tech_team) is initially responsible for approving new versions of the CWL standards before that proposal goes to the CWL Leadership Team for the final vote and their chat room is at <https://matrix.to/#/#cwltool-dev:matrix.org>.The team consists of the following people, listed in alphabetical order by their last name:

 * Fabrice Brito, Terradue
   * <https://github.com/fabricebrito>